-Each month we are selecting a photograph taken by one of our members.
+Each month we select a photograph taken by one of our members.
 It might not be technically perfect – but it sums up the events of that month.
+Here are some from previous months.

 Its was cold, but it didn’t stop everyone having fun at a wassail event held at Etton High Meadow.
 Visitors banged pots and pans and enjoyed music by Alan Wood and friends.
 The aim was to wake up the sleeping fruit trees in the community orchard so that they will be full of fruit in the summer.
 Langdyke Treasurer and Trustee Brian Lawrence took the photo.